lisp-mirror/eql5-android/examples/tic-tac-toe/README-ANDROID.md

 **gradle** is the new **ant**.
 It will be downloaded the first time you start a build.

-The `--deployment ministro` option means that you don't need to provide the Qt libraries; they will instead be downloaded automatically the first time the app is started on the Android device.
+The (optional) `--deployment ministro` option means that you don't need to provide the Qt libraries; they will instead be downloaded automatically the first time the app is started on the android device.
-(This is of course optional, you may also include the Qt libs, which will push up the size of the APK file to about 13.5 MB.)
+(Since this option seems not to work on all devices, giving basically useless error messages, I would not recommend it.)

 A list of the currently supported Qt versions of **ministro** can be found here:

   [https://download.qt.io/ministro/android/qt5/](https://download.qt.io/ministro/android/qt5/)

 At the time of writing, only versions up to Qt 5.7.1 are supported.

-Using *ministro*, the APK file is about 3.5 MB (including the EQL5 and ECL libs), which seems acceptable.

 Now the build should succeed (verbosely, as requested).
 The APK package is in `android-build/build/outputs/apk/`.